zchee/neovim-wiki/Introduction.md

 Over its more than 20 years of life, Vim has accumulated about 300k lines of scary C89 code that very few people understand or have the guts to mess with.

-Another issue is that as the only person responsible for maintaining vim's big codebase, Bram Moolenaar, has to be extra careful before accepting patches, because, once merged, the new code will be his responsibility.
+Another issue is that as the only person responsible for maintaining Vim's big codebase, Bram Moolenaar, has to be extra careful before accepting patches, because, once merged, the new code will be his responsibility.